 It has been one of the warmest recorded winters in much of the country, and temperatures have surpassed the 2010 to 2020 average.

-Higher than usual temperatures were recorded on Christmas Day, according to the Athens National Observatory’s meteo.gr automatic meteorological stations network.
+Higher than usual temperatures were recorded on Christmas Day as well, according to the Athens National Observatory’s meteo.gr automatic meteorological station’s network.

-Temperatures reached and in some areas exceeded 20° Celsius.
-The high temperatures for the season prompted many winter swimmers to go to the beaches for a swim on Christmas Day.
-Meteorologists say that the warm spell in Greece will last at least until next weekend.
+Temperatures reached and in some areas exceeded 68° Fahrenheit (20° Celsius).
+The high temperatures for the season prompted many winter swimmers to go to beaches for a swim on Christmas Day.
+Meteorologists say the warm spell in Greece will last at least until next weekend.

 The phrase, translated into “Halcyon days” in English, has a literal meaning of calm, peaceful days.
-It is the translation of ‘Alkyonides Meres.’
+It is the translation of “Alkyonides Meres” in Greek.

-The Alkyonides Days take place from around December 15th to February 15th each year.
-During this time, the days are typically sunny, with clear skies and no wind.
-High temperatures are not typical for the season.
+The Alkyonides Days may take place from around December 15th to February 15th each year.
+During this time, the days are typically sunny with clear skies and no wind, deviating from the norm of lower temperatures.

-During Alkyionides Days, in the midst of winter, temperatures that climb up to over 20 degrees Celsius (68 degrees Fahrenheit) are typical for about a week.
+During Alkyionides Days in the midst of winter temperatures that climb up to over 68° Fahrenheit are typical for about a week.